nent/nent/README.md

 - Custom Events

 ### Video: `<n-video-*>`
-Optional wrapper element to normalize video-events between various video players to enable media-timed events for synchronized actions.
+Optional wrapper element to normalize video events between various video players to enable media-timed events for synchronized actions.
 Useful for automatically navigating when a video ends or updating the content based on the video time.

 ## Installation

-> This is a pre-release project and is subject to breaking-changes and incomplete features.
+> This is a pre-release project and is subject to breaking changes and incomplete features.
 Thank you for trying it out!

 Add a script-reference to the page head: